JJLongoria/aura-helper-sf/messages/ah.metadata.local.describe.md

 # examples

-- Describe all metadata types, showing progress and output to a file and show result as csv
+- Describe all metadata types, showing progress and show result as CSV and save output as CSV

-  <%= config.bin %> <%= command.id %> -a -p -s "path/to/the/output/file.txt" --csv
+  <%= config.bin %> <%= command.id %> -a -p -s "path/to/the/output/file.csv" --csv

+- Describe all metadata types, showing progress and show result as JSON and save output as JSON

+  <%= config.bin %> <%= command.id %> -a -p -s "path/to/the/output/file.json" --json

 - Describe CustomObject, CustomField, Profile and ValidationRule metadata types, showing progress and result as table